zelacerda/RepData_PeerAssessment1/PA1_template.md

 ### Loading data

 We'll load the data into a data frame called `activity`.
-To do it we will open and read the csv inside the zip file and look its structure:
+To do it we will open and read the csv inside the zip file and look inside its structure:

 ```r